Introduction to Multi-Armed Bandits: Lipschitz bandits

-\begin{definition}[covering numbers] An \emph{\eps-covering} of a metric space is a collection of subsets $X_i\subset X$ such that the diameter of each subset is at most $\eps$ and $X = \bigcup X_i$.
-The smallest number of subsets in an $\eps$-covering is called the \emph{covering number} of the metric space and denoted $N_{\eps}(X)$. \end{definition}
+The $\tildeO(T^{(d+1)/(d+2)})$ regret rate in Example~\ref{Lip:ex:LipMAB-hypercube} extends to arbitrary metric spaces via the notion of \emph{covering dimension}.
+In essence, it is the smallest $d$ such that each $\eps>0$ admits an $\eps$-mesh of size $O(\eps^{-d})$.

-The covering number characterizes the ``complexity" of a metric space at distance scale $\eps$, oin a specific sense that happens to be relevant to Lipschitz MAB.
-This notion of complexity is ``robust", in the sense that a subset $X'\subset X$ cannot be more ``complicated" than $X$: indeed, $N_\eps(X')\leq N_\eps(X)$.
+\begin{definition} Fix a metric space $(X,\mD)$.
+An \emph{\eps-covering}, $\eps>0$ is a collection of subsets $X_i\subset X$ such that the diameter of each subset is at most $\eps$ and $X = \bigcup X_i$.
+The smallest number of subsets in an $\eps$-covering is called the \emph{covering number} and denoted $N_{\eps}(X)$.
+The \emph{covering dimension}, with multiplier $c>0$, is